< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-He was in 1981 a cofounder of Walker, Richter & Quinn (WRQ), a firm whose assets consisted of an initial $500 and the intellectual capital of its people.
+He was in 1981 a cofounder of Walker, Richer & Quinn (WRQ), a firm whose assets consisted of an initial $500 and the intellectual capital of its people.
 IBM had just come out with its personal computer, and companies were looking for paths to connect and integrate their computer systems.

 WRQ developed software products that helped corporations link their desktop systems into their central IT.
 Central IT comprises the computing resources (main frame, server banks, corporate data bases, centralized application) that get centrally managed by an organization.
 Personal computers are those more directly controlled by the individual user.

 WRQ’s ware was intended to bridge the two worlds.
-“We figured, O.K., if there were computers on desktops, what could be done to connect to large (main frame) computers,” Walker explains.
-“We developed systems and software that made that connection” (Connelly interview).
+"We figured, O.K., if there were computers on desktops, what could be done to connect to large (main frame) computers," Walker explained.
+"We developed systems and software that made that connection" (Connelly interview).

 Doug and Maggie

 Doug and Maggie Walker would tackle a curiously similar challenge, integrating into local philanthropy those who were cashing in on the technology revolution.
 The task involved motivating new donors as well as persuading local, regional, and national organizations to raise their sights.